Welcome to St. Mary Catholic Middle School!

 We are humbled and blessed to witness the many gifts and talents of the greater SMCS community.
 Together, we strive each and every day to transform the heart and mind of our growing student community discerning God’s will for what is good and acceptable and purposeful in developing Jesus centered truths.
 As Catholic disciples, our core is Christ.

 St. Mary Catholic Schools has integrated Project Lead The Way (STEM-based program) into our curriculum.
 With Project Lead The Way, we have entered an exciting new era in preparing students for the future and equipping them to thrive and succeed.
-Additionally, SMCS has developed The Aquinas Program, a project-based accelerated learning program for elementary students in grades 3-5 who will thrive in an enviornment with a self-directed and inter-disciplinary model of instruction.
+Additionally, SMCMS has offers the Accelerated Learning Academy to meet educational aspirations of students in grades 6-8, who will thrive in an environment with a self-directed and inter-disciplinary model of instruction.
+The program begins in grades 3-5 at the St. Mary Elementary Campus and is now offered through grades 6-8 at St. Mary Catholic Middle School.

 St. Mary Catholic Middle School benefits from its location on the grounds of St. Mary Catholic High School, but stands alone in its 21st-century layout that is designed to accommodate collaborative learning, interactivity, technology and nurture our Catholic faith.
 Our faculty and staff at St. Mary Catholic Middle School (SMCMS) are faith-filled, dedicated, knowledgeable and experienced professionals who strive to meet the individual needs of students and the embrace the unique characteristics of a middle school community.